I’ve grown weary of debating about Trump, the person. I find the man insufferable, but debating about the person is futile.

 Trump the Genius

 Trump can’t stand being seen as less that The Best & The Brightest among all people on all things.
-So he tells us how extraordinary he is — again and again and again.
-“No one knows more about [fill in the blank] than me!”
-It’s sad.
+He’s forever telling us how extraordinarily brilliant and knowledgable he is — again and again since, I guess, it’s apparently not immediately obvious.

 And for a genius, of course, everything is easy.